andlabs/libui/README.md

 **21 May 2016**
 * I will now post announcements and updates here.
 * Now that Ubuntu 16.04 LTS is here, no earlier than next Saturday, 28 May 2016 at noon EDT, **I will bump the minimum GTK+ version from 3.4 to 3.10**.
 This will add a lot of new features that I can now add to libui, such as search-oriented uiEntries, lists of arbitrary control layouts, and more.
 If you are still running a Linux distribution that doesn't come with 3.10, you will either need to upgrade or use jhbuild to set up a newer version of GTK+ in a private environment.
-* You can decide if I should also drop OS X 10.7 at #46.
+* You can decide if I should also drop OS X 10.7 [here](https://github.com/andlabs/libui/issues/46).

 ## Updates